 Oia

 The images you have likely seen of Santorini or Greece in general during your life were likely of Oia.
 It is pronounced EE-ah.
 Its beauty surpasses all you can imagine, and then it is even more spectacular than any picture that can be viewed.
 The large village of whitewashed homes among azure domed churches and romantic windmills is more of a movie set vs. an actual living city.
 It is idyllic until you realize you are 1000 feet up on massive cliffs.
-The town is spectacular; adding to that, it overlooks the caldera within the Aegean sea to add to the fantastic experience.
+The town is spectacular; it overlooks the caldera within the Aegean Sea, which adds to the fantastic experience.
 If you only stare at this one-of-a-kind vista, you will leave completely satisfied.

 Many believe Oia’s is an old city, but it isn’t.
 Oia was destroyed in 1956 by a devastating earthquake.
-The locals rebuilt it intending to make it as perfect as possible.
+The locals rebuilt it with the intent of making it as perfect as possible.
 They succeeded, and the world rewarded them.
 It reminds me a bit of Venice concerning tourists; the main streets are packed, especially on cruise days, but wander a bit off that main path into the winding streets, and you will be well rewarded with few people to impede your way.

 To learn more about the impact of over-tourism in Santorini, click here to jump to the sidebar.